MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 > Partly Cloudy

 Save and test your work.
-Your app should refresh it's view in Expo.
+Your app should refresh its view in Expo.

 ## Get the geolocation